-- 1. "Stop the Monitor" and all processes. - 2.
-After all processes stop, "Start the Monitor" and all processes. - 3.
-In the Monitor, go to Administration> "RTView Cache Tables" on page 119 and verify that all caches are being populated with monitoring data (the number of rows in the table is greater than zero).
-If not, there is a problem with the connection to the Data Server.
+- Open your RTViewSolaceMonitor/em-solmon/servers/solmon/ sample.properties file in a text editor and: - Verify the assigned SEMP port for each of your message routers.
+(The examples provided are using the default SEMP port 8080). - 2.
+"Stop the Monitor". - 3.
+After all processes stop, "Start the Monitor". - 4.
+In the RTView Monitor for Solace, return to the Administration> "RTView Cache Tables" display and verify that all caches are being populated with monitoring data (the number of rows in the table is greater than zero).